 Student Medical Withdrawals: It is the responsibility of the student to withdraw from courses when a medical situation arises.
 The student must contact each instructor in case of a medical reason which could include such situations as an illness, accident, or death of a family member.
-Official medical documentation must be submitted in writing to the Registrar and a request must be made to be withdrawn for a medical reason.
+The following section explains in detail the medical withdrawal process after the midterm date.